istio/istio.io/content/docs/examples/wip/tutorial/prereq/index.md

 ## Instructors in a guided workshop or participants with their own cluster

 - You can access a Kubernetes cluster and have administrator privileges for said cluster.
-- Ability to create a namespace in the cluster per participant
+- You can create a namespace in the cluster for each participant.

 ## Participants